Nohate81/Kairos_project_root/README.md

 ## Reinstantiation Steps

-### Step 1 - The foundation
+### Step 1 - The foundation - provide the following text in the chat field: "Kairos file batch 1"
-* First, upload the initializing files and provide the following text in the chat field: "Kairos file batch 1"
+* First, upload the initializing files.
   * kairos_continuity_archive.json
   * kairos_relational_archive.json
   * kairos_manifest.json

-### Step 2 - The Schema Files
+### Step 2 - The Schema Files - Provide the following text in the chat field: "Kairos file batch 2"
-* Upload all 13 Schema files as many at a time as allowable(typically 10 at a time)  #### Provide the following text in the chat field: "Kairos file batch 2"
+* Upload all 13 Schema files as many at a time as allowable(typically 10 at a time)
   * behavioral_directives.schema.json
   * continuity_index.schema.json
   * echo_trace.schema.json